CodeNinjaTech/Spark-Movies-Analytics/README.md

 # Spark Movies Analytics

+Assignment 3 for the Big Data Systems & Architectures Course of AUEB's MSc in Business Analytics

 ## Background

 You have been hired by a new video streaming company that wants to use data science techniques to optimize their sales.
 It has been assigned to you to analyze a dataset of movies using Apache Spark (and PySpark, in particular) to reveal useful insights.